 “A major factor in Governing Body decisions was the two-thirds majority rule.
 This produced some strange effects at times.
 The rule was that a two-thirds majority (of the total active membership) was needed to carry a motion.
 I personally appreciated the opportunity this allowed for a member to vote differently from the majority or simply to abstain without feeling that he was, in effect, exercising ‘veto power.’
 On minor matters, even when not in complete agreement, I generally voted with the majority.” – Crisis of Conscience by Raymond Franz, page 115.

 We might well ask: if the apostles saw fit to write about their deliberations over an issue involving doctrinal disagreements over circumcision, then why aren’t Governing Body meetings about far lesser issues recorded in similar detail in our publications?
-It is regrettable that much of what is known about the inner workings and decision-making of the Governing Body has needed to be gleaned from the writings of a former member.
+It is regrettable that much of what is known about the inner workings and decision-making of the Governing Body has needed to be gleaned from word-of-mouth, or the writings of a former member.

 What happens if Jehovah’s direction is unclear?

 It would be nice to think that if Jehovah’s direction on any given matter is unclear, the Governing Body would put an issue “on hold” and patiently wait on Jehovah until the correct decision becomes more apparent.
-However, as recently revealed in a talk by Guy Pierce, this is not always the case.
+However, as recently revealed in a talk by the late Guy Pierce, this is not always the case.
 Consider this quote from a recent Watchtower, which related what happened at the 127th annual meeting of the Watch Tower Society, held on October 1st, 2011:

 “Guy Pierce of the Governing Body spoke next and acknowledged that all present were curious about our construction projects in New York State.
 He introduced a video showing developments at Wallkill, Patterson, and recently acquired sites in Warwick and Tuxedo, New York.
 At Wallkill, a new residence due to be completed in 2014 will provide over 300 additional rooms.”